pallosp/conic_research_sympy/docs/api.md

 The linear eccentricity is the distance between the center and a focus point.
 Special cases:
- - zero for circles and complex radius circles;
+ - zero for circles and imaginary circles;
- - a real number for complex ellipses, since they still have real center and foci;
+ - a real number for imaginary ellipses, since they still have real center and foci;
  - infinity for parabolas;
  - `nan` for parallel and coincident line pairs;